Please note that Tapas no longer supports Internet Explorer.

 “Don’t worry,” Trella said gently.
 “We’re not going to hurt you.”

-Michelle only nodded in fear.
+Michelle only nodded.

 “You wanted to know what we are.
 Now you see.
 We’re soldiers.
 Mercenaries.
 Trained assassins.
 We were street kids.
 Real orphans.
 This is what we became.”